ctnava/rxtechnotes/personnel_services.md

 > 📍 Pharmacy technicians in home infusion settings must be thoroughly trained in aseptic technique, hazardous drug handling, and delivery chain-of-custody protocols.

+## Inpatient

+Inpatient care refers to medical treatment that requires a patient to stay at an inpatient facility overnight or for an extended period.

+### Long-Term Care

 ## Hybrid

+Hybrid settings include inpatient & outpatient services.

 ### Nuclear Pharmacies